gothinkster/vue-realworld-example-app/README.md

 ### Tasks
 -[] Clear empty tags
--[] Fix "myArticles" on ""username"Articles" on users page -[] Add a button "SignIn && SignUp" on entry page instead link -[x] Add green color to "read more" link on main page
+-[x] Fix "myArticles" on ""username"Articles" on users page -[] Add a button "SignIn && SignUp" on entry page instead link -[x] Add green color to "read more" link on main page